City Leaders to Trump: Rebuild With Us

 “A good plan is not a good plan unless there’s money connected with it,” said NLC executive director Clarence Anthony at a press conference Monday morning.
 While the White House proposal, “Rebuilding Infrastructure in America,” is often billed as a “$1.5 Trillion Infrastructure Plan,” many critics have noted that this figure is misleading at best.
 Instead of direct federal funding, Trump’s proposal requires cities to prove they can shoulder up to 80 percent of the bills for federally funded infrastructure projects themselves.
 That sum would then be matched by a federally sourced 20 percent.
 In all, only about $200 billion of that $1.5 trillion would come from the feds.

 City leaders are now in D.C. to lobby lawmakers for a better deal.
-“We are asking our partners—because we do recognize you as partners—in the federal government to rebuild with us as we rebuild our cities,” said NLC vice-president Karen Freeman-Walker, mayor of Gary, Indiana.
+“We are asking our partners—because we do recognize you as partners—in the federal government to rebuild with us as we rebuild our cities,” said NLC vice-president Karen Freeman-Wilson, mayor of Gary, Indiana.

 On Monday, delegates met with DJ Gribbin, the special assistant to the president for infrastructure policy; on Wednesday, they’ll talk with House and Senate leaders, particularly key members of the infrastructure committees.
 And on Thursday, they’ll go straight to the White House to make their case.
 “At minimum, we’re asking for an equal partnership of 50 percent funding from the federal level to local governments,” said Anthony.

-Note: Correction: A previous version of this article misstated Karen Freeman-Wilson’s last name.